dmitrijbes/detailist/README.md

 ## etc.
 Unfortunately GitHub named folder 'docs' contains GitHub Pages website.

+## Contribution
+Although the project is finished and main functionality is already written, contributions are welcome in any form.

-# License
+## License
 Apache License 2.0
 In short, your are free to use (including commercial), copy, modify, sing, distribute.